-In addition to more, Anisha Chaudhary et al [6] came with MCMB-MWCNT'S composite to fabricate light weight and easily fold-able paper by a very simple and competent method.
-The synthesized composite had an excellent EMI-Shielding in the X-Band (8.2-12.4) with very low density of 0.26 g/cm.
-They studied the electrical properties such as SE and reported the value from -31 dB to-56 dB with very low thickness ranges 0.15mm to 0.
-6mm.
-The specific shielding effectiveness of the composite were recorded about -215 dB (cm/g).
-Which was the highest value achievable as compared to metals and other low density carbon composites.
-Still there are some problems like thickness dielectric and magnetic characteristic to be addressed so, Anisha Chaudhary et al [28] work with the incorporation of magnetic nanoparticles $Fe_3O_4$ with MCMB-MWCNT'S composite.
+In addition, Anisha Chaudhary et al. [6] came with MCMB-MWCNT'S composite to fabricate light weight and easily fold-able paper by a very simple and competent method.
+The synthesized composite had an excellent EMI-shielding in the X-Band (8.2-12.4) with very low density of 0.26 g/cm3.
+They studied the electrical properties such as SE and reported the value from -31 dB to-56 dB with very low thickness ranges from 0.15 mm to 0.6 mm.
+The specific shielding effectiveness of the composite were recorded about -215 dB (cm3/g), which was the highest value achieved as compared to metals and other low density carbon composites.
+Still, there are some problems like thickness dielectric and magnetic characteristic to be addressed, so, they progressed [28] by incorporating magnetic nanoparticles Fe3O4 with MCMB-MWCNT'S composite.
 The hybrid composite showed strong absorption due to the proper impedance matching because of the magnetic nanoparticles.
-Addition of magnetic nanoparticles raised the magnetic property that in result decrease the electrical conductivity which is further maintained by the graphitization of highly conducting MCMB at 2500°C. The maximum SE of 80 dB was obtained for the 20 wt. % loading of $Fe_3O_4$ with density of 0.50 g/cm at thickness of 0.5mm.
-The excellent properties of the composite reveals that it is a novel kind of cover material for Electromagnetic pollution control over high frequency.
+Addition of magnetic nanoparticles raised the magnetic property, that in result, decrease the electrical conductivity which is further maintained by the graphitization of highly conducting MCMB at 2500°C. The maximum SE of 80 dB was obtained for the 20 wt. % loading of Fe3O4 with density of 0.50 g/cm3 at thickness of 0.5mm.
+The excellent properties of the composite reveals that it is a novel kind of cover material for electromagnetic pollution control over high frequency.

-More on the research of new type of composite Tae Won Lee et al [29] prepared silvernanowire-cellulose paper by an effective and simple process of dip coating.
-Their analysis of micro-structure concluded that the coating is dominantly performed over the cellulose paper but their partial presence inside the paper showed the decreasing density of AgNW with thickness of paper.
-Electrical conductivity of the analyzed samples revealed that it goes on increasing from 0.34 to 67.51 Scm-1 with increase in number of dip coatings.
-The sample with highest electrical conductivity (67.51 Scm-1) with 0.53 vol. % of AgNW, show the highest EMI-shielding of 48.6 dB at 1GHz and found that they could be used as electrically conductive elements and EMI shields in advance fields.
-Xing-Hua Li et al [36] highly linked anisotropic graphene aero-gels by Freeze 3drying process.
+More research on the new type of composite was done [29] where silver-nanowire-cellulose paper was prepared by an effective and simple process of dip coating.
+Their analysis on microstructure concluded that the coating is dominantly performed over the cellulose paper but their partial presence inside the paper showed the decreasing density of AgNW with thickness of paper.
+Electrical conductivity of the analysed samples revealed that it increased from 0.34 to 67.51 Scm-1 with increment in number of dip coatings.
+Sample with highest electrical conductivity (67.51 Scm-1) with 0.53 vol. % of AgNW shows the highest EMI-shielding of 48.6 dB at 1GHz and can be used as electrically conductive elements and EMI shields in advanced fields.
+Xing-Hua Li et al. [36] highly linked anisotropic graphene aero-gels by Freeze 3drying process.
 The synthesized composite exhibit different properties because of the incorporation of graphene alignment along radial and axial direction.
-Highly aligned grapheneepoxy composite had mechanical, electrical and excellent EMI-Shielding efficiency on very small loadings of graphene.
+Highly aligned graphene-epoxy composite had mechanical, electrical and excellent EMI-shielding efficiency on very small loadings of graphene.
 The epoxy composite with 0.8 wt. % thermally annealed GAs (TAGAs) showed EMI-shielding of 32dB due to multiple reflection and attenuation of electromagnetic waves.
-The aligned graphene-epoxy composite showed an increased shielding effectiveness of 32dB along radial direction and a lower value of about 25dB along axial direction.
+The aligned grapheneepoxy composite showed an increased shielding effectiveness of 32dB along radial direction and a lower value of about 25dB along axial direction.

-The properties of the aforementioned composite are listed in Table (4) with host matrix, filler concentration, density thickness etc.
+The properties of the aforementioned composite are listed in Table 5 with host matrix, filler concentration and density thickness.

-Host matrix filler wt. % or vol. % sample thickness σ(S/cm) EMI SE (dB) Frequency (GHz) Ref PIGF's Graphene 4 wt.% 24 μm 100 24 (8.2-12.4) [9] MCMB MWCNT's 25 wt. % 0.15mm 11.2 -31 (8.2-12.4) [6] MCMB Fe 3 O 4 20wt.% 0.5mm 8.02 80 (8.2-12.4) [28] 7 Cellulose AgNW aqueous 9.57wt. % - 67.5 48.6 1 [29] Paper solution 0.53 vol. % 1 Epoxy TAGA (axial) 0.8 wt. % 4mm 980 25 (8.2-12.4) [36] Resin TAGA (radial) 96 32 TAGA (axial) 7 27 1
+Host matrix filler wt % or vol. % sample thickness o(S/cm) EMI SE (dB) Frequency (GHz) Ref PIGF's Graphene 4 wt.% 24 μm 100 24 (8.2-12.4) [9] MCMB MWCNT's 25 wt. % 0.15mm 11.2 -31 (8.2-12.4) [6] MCMB Fe_3O_4 20wt.% 0.5mm 8.02 80 (8.2-12.4) [28] 7 Cellulose AgNW aqueous 9.57wt. % - 67.5 48.6 1 [29] Paper solution 0.53 vol. % 1 Epoxy TAGA (axial) 0.8 wt. % 4mm 980 25 (8.2-12.4) [36] Resin TAGA (radial) 96 32 TAGA (axial) 7 27

-"Table 4" Properties of different composite previously reported
+Table 5.
+Properties of different composite previously reported